VATSALVARSHNEY108/B.O.I.-MARK-2/QUICK_START_AI_PHONE.md

 ## 📱 What This Does
 Control your phone using **AI + Windows Phone Link** app!
 Make calls, send messages, and control your phone with natural language commands.

+## ✨ NEW: Automatic Calling!
+The system now **automatically presses the Call button** for you!
+No more manual clicking - just say the command and the call starts automatically! 🚀

 ---

 ## ⚡ Quick Start (3 Steps)